TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 So let's have fun with some real hardware that supports Ultranet.
 I managed to borrow these devices:
 - The [Midas DL-16](https://www.midasconsoles.com/product.html?modelCode=0606-ACJ) which is a `16 Input, 8 Output Stage Box with 16 Midas Microphone Preamplifiers, ULTRANET and ADAT Interfaces`.<br>I can use it in standalone mode as an overkill A/D converter to convert the 16 analog inputs to Ultranet.
-- The [Turbosound TFX122M-AN](https://www.turbosound.com/product.html?modelCode=0315-ABC) which is a `Coaxial 1100W 2-Way 12" Stage Monitor with Klark Teknik DSP Technology and ULTRANET`.<br>Unfortunatly it's the only piece of hardware with an Ultranet input I had access to.
+- The [Turbosound TFX122M-AN](https://www.turbosound.com/product.html?modelCode=0315-ABC) which is a `Coaxial 1100W 2-Way 12" Stage Monitor with Klark Teknik DSP Technology and ULTRANET`.<br>Unfortunately, it's the only piece of hardware with an Ultranet input I had access to.
 It has the downside of being a loudspeaker so bit-shift mistakes at 2am are quite annoying.
-But at the same time the configuration app proved unexpectedly useful for debugging.
+But at the same time, the configuration app proved unexpectedly useful for debugging.

 ### Transmitter